It looks like surrogacy could be an amazing option for you!

 It takes time to establish good practices.
 Fertility clinics are experts in their field.
 But when it comes to matching services, surrogate and intended parent screening, mental health counseling and more, clinics are often very green.
 An established surrogacy agency is likely to have more developed, tested programs to support you.

-If you have more questions about the differences between surrogacy agencies and clinics, you can reach out to a surrogacy professional today.
+If you have more questions about the differences between surrogacy agencies and clinics, you can reach out to a surrogacy professional today to get the answers you need.